cross-seed/cross-seed.org/docs/basics/getting-started.md

 might want to explore:

 -   **Managing the daemon** with Docker or systemd for long-term use.
--   **Notifying cross-seed of completed downloads** to search for new things more quickly.
+-   **Notifying cross-seed of completed downloads and announced releases** to search for new things more quickly.
 -   **Setting up partial matches** to increase your seed size even more (at the cost of downloading a few extra NFO files).

-For more information on these topics, check out the [Daemon Mode](./daemon.md) guide.